Pseudo phase diagram

-Pseudo phase diagrams are phase diagrams for the visualisation of advanced mechanosynthesized materials.
-Due to the very different character of mechanosynthesis compared to thermodynamic synthesis routes pseudo phase diagrams have a very different character than conventional phase diagrams and break many rules (which often are mistakenly believed to be unbreakable).
+Due to the very different character of mechanosynthesis compared to thermodynamic synthesis routes pseudo phase diagrams have a very different character than conventional phase diagrams and break many rules (which often are normally assumed to be unbreakable).

-"pseudo" since the structure of the material at a specific point in the diagram is not defined by the thermodynamic history of the material but by the way it was mechanosynthesized.
-There are lots of special positions in the diagram that arise due to the specific chosen crystal structure and chequerboard pattern.
+The "pseudo" prefix is added here since the structure of the material at a specific point in the diagram is not defined by the thermodynamic history of the material but by the way it was mechanosynthesized.
+There are lots of special positions in the diagram that arise due to the specific chosen crystal structure and checkerboard pattern.

 In conventional phase diagrams there are regions of configurations that are reachable via thermodynamic processes and regions which are not.
 The accessible regions often are continuous.
 This becomes visible in stoichiometies that contain decimal marks - this is called a mixing series.